-Why Financial Fitness?
-Because 76% of us live paycheck to paycheck and half of have less than one month’s income saved for emergencies.
+Why Financial Fitness for young people?
+Because 76% of us live paycheck to paycheck and half of have less than one month's income saved for emergencies.
+Adopting good financial strategies as a teen or young adult can help make you more successful as you begin adulting.
 There are some people who love to budget and make financial plans but that truly is not the norm.
 Are you ready to take charge of your finances?
 The Financial Fitness classes will help you make a plan to get a handle on your finances and provide good resources for long range planning.

-The six-week series of interactive financial education classes. will be offered Thursday evenings from 5:30-7:00 PM from October 4th through November 8th and are open to everyone.
+The six-week series of interactive financial education classes. will be offered Thursday evenings from 5:30-7:00 PM from February 7th through March 14th and are open to teens and young adults, ages 16-24.
 Bron Briggs will be heading the class discussions.
-Bron has a Bachelor’s degree in Business Administration and is working toward his MBA.
+Bron has a Bachelor's degree in Business Administration and is working toward his MBA.
 He is very excited about sharing his expertise!

 The library will be serving a light meal with the classes and all materials will be provided.
 In addition, the library will have a Resource Center of library materials and free resources available to customers.